 What is an Electron Orbital?

-Electron orbitals are the three-dimensional areas around the nucleus of an atom where a particular electron resides.
+Electron orbitals are mathematical functions that describe the probability of finding an electron around the nucleus of an atom.
 Each orbital can hold two electrons.
 They are also known as atomic orbitals.
-Atomic orbitals come in different shapes, depending on the number of electrons the atom has.
-We will learn about the s orbital, p orbital, d orbital and f orbital.
-We will also learn their orbital shapes.
+Atomic orbitals come in different shapes, depending on how much energy and angular momentum is associated with that orbital.
+We will learn about the shapes of s, p, d, and f orbitals.

-The precise definition of an orbital, is a mathematical function that describes the location of an electron in an atom, based on probability.
-“Atomic orbital” generally refers to the region of space where an electron could possibly be present, based on the mathematical function for that orbital.
+The precise definition of an orbital, is a complex valued mathematical function that describes probability density of the location of an electron in an atom.

 Degenerate orbitals are orbitals in the same main energy level and sublevel that have different orientations.
-For example, the 5 orientations of d-orbitals on the 3D-plane are degenerate orbitals.
+For example, the 5 d-orbitals, shown below, are degenerate orbitals.

 Basic Review of the Quantum Numbers

 For more details on the quantum numbers, check out our quantum numbers article!
-There are four quantum numbers that tell the energy level, shape, orientation, and electron spin of orbitals.
+There are four quantum numbers that tell the energy level, shape, orientation, and spin of an electron.

 - Principal Quantum Number (n): indicates main energy level of an electron.
-The higher the principal quantum number is, the higher the energy level, and therefore the more the distance is between the nucleus and the particular electron.
+The higher the principal quantum number is, the higher the energy level.

-- Spin Quantum Number: indicates the direction in which an electron in an orbital is spinning.
-There are only two possible values of the spin quantum number: -1/2 and +1/2.
+- Spin Quantum Number: indicates whether an electron is ‘spin up’ or ‘spin down’.
 There are a maximum of two electrons per orbital, and if they both reside in the orbital, they must be spinning the opposite directions (meaning they have the opposite spin quantum number).

 Angular Momentum Quantum Number & Orbital Shapes